Dana Landress

 Biography

 I am a historian of 19th and 20th century medicine and public health in the United States.
 My research examines the relationship between nutritional disease, community health work, and the political economy of capitalism in the U.S. South.
 Methodologically, my research blends the approaches and insights of social history, labor history, and oral history.
 I am especially interested in histories of structural racism, economic inequality, and community health activism as they pertain to patient encounters with medicine and public health.
 Additionally, I study histories of southern foodways, diasporic culinary traditions, and medicinal remedies of the rural South.
 Currently, I am at work on two projects.
-The first is a multidisciplinary collaboration with scholars, activists, and health providers to document community healthcare work in the wake of Covid-19.
-The second is a book project detailing the history of pellagra in the U.S. South.
+My first book (under contract with the University of Chicago Press) details the social history of pellagra, a nutritional deficiency disease, and its prevalence in the U.S. South across the early 20th century.
+I am also at work on an edited volume (under contract with the Vanderbilt University Press) which features the collaborative work of scholars, activists, and healthcare providers to document community healthcare interventions across the U.S. South in the wake of the Covid-19 pandemic.

 Education